 JSpaceCanada is a Jewish, progressive, pro-Israel, pro-peace voice in Canada.
-We see ourselves as providing Canadians with a fair and balanced alternative to the pro-Israel right and the anti-Israel left.
-We support Israel as a democratic homeland for the Jewish people, with full recognition of the human rights and civil rights of all its citizens.
-We strongly support a two-state solution and the active pursuit of an agreement that will lead to a lasting peace in the region, because we believe this is in Israel’s best long-term interests.
-We ardently oppose Israel’s Jewish settlements on the West Bank because they undermine the chances of peace with justice for both peoples in the region.
-Equally ardently, we oppose all initiatives that attempt to challenge the legitimacy of Israel, impose boycotts, divestments, or sanctions on Israel, or negate Israel’s intrinsic right to exist.
+We support Israel as a democratic homeland for the Jewish people with full recognition of the equality and civil rights of all its citizens.
+We strongly support a two-state solution and a lasting agreement that will bring peace to the region.
+Understanding them to be an obstacle to that peace, we oppose Israel’s Jewish settlements.
+We also oppose all initiatives that attempt to challenge Israel’s right to exist or impose boycotts, divestments, or sanctions on Israel.

-- To serve as a public voice of fairness, balance, and a progressive perspective regarding Israel.
+- To serve as a voice of fairness and balance and to give a progressive perspective on Israel.

-- To offer Canadians an alternative to both the pro-Israel right and the anti-Israel left.
+- To provide Canadians with an alternative to the pro-Israel right and the anti-Israel left.

-- To help educate Canadians regarding the historical and geographical facts behind the current conflict, and the historical, religious and spiritual context of Canadian Jews’ relationship to Israel.
+- To educate Canadians on the historical and geographical facts behind the Israeli-Palestinian conflict and the historical, religious and spiritual context of Canadian Jews’ relationship to Israel.

-- To help Canadians understand that it is legitimate to critique some of the policies of the Israeli government, while at the same time affirming Israel’s basic rights as a sovereign state.
+- To help Canadians understand the legitimacy of critiquing policies of the Israeli government while affirming Israel’s basic rights as a sovereign state.

-Our Coordinating Committee is a group of concerned individuals from a variety of backgrounds, including academics, civil servants, trade unionists, authors, social justice activists, and entrepreneurs who want to provide a progressive pro-Israel analysis and voice in the Canadian Jewish community.
-We are reaching out to individuals and organizations with a rationale for working in support of Israel.
+Our coordinating committee is a group of concerned individuals from a variety of backgrounds.
+We are academics, civil servants, trade unionists, authors, social justice activists, and entrepreneurs who want to provide a progressive, pro-Israel analysis and voice in the Canadian Jewish community.
+We reach out to individuals and organizations with a rationale for working in support of Israel.